Scientific Method:

 3. Form a hypothesis (possible solution, educated guess).

-4. Experiment to test your hypothesis.
-The experiment will yield data that will either prove your hypothesis to be correct, in which case you have a conclusion.
-Or the data will show your hypothesis to be incorrect, in which case you must gather more info, form a new hypothesis, test it by experiment, & so on until you reach a conclusion.
+in which case you must gather more info, form a new hypothesis, test it by experiment, & so on until you reach a conclusion.

 5. State your conclusion.